lmondada/dphil-thesis/content/04_matching/01_assumptions.md

 In this chapter, whenever we define a subgraph $H \subseteq G$ of a graph $G$, we will assume that $H$ satisfies the above weakened convexity condition.

-The converse is however not true.
-This means that the pattern matching technique presented below will find a strict superset of convex embeddings.
+The converse is, however, not true.
+The pattern-matching technique presented below will find a strict superset of convex embeddings.
 To restrict considerations to convex embeddings, it suffices to filter out the non-convex ones in a post-processing step.

 #### Ignoring MinIR Hierarchy

-We have so far omitted discussing one particular part of the minIR structure: the nested hierarchy of operations.
-Syntactically, hierarchy relations (between region definitions and input/output operations) can be viewed as just another value type by adjusting these operations to define as output, respectively use as input, a region value.
-Because of the bijectivity requirement of $\varphi_O$ on children of Definition 3.2, these parent-child relations behave in fact like linear values---and hence satisfy the linearity assumption we have imposed.
+So far, we have omitted discussing one part of the minIR structure: the nested hierarchy of operations.
+Syntactically, hierarchy relations (between region definitions and input/output operations) can be viewed as just another value type by adjusting these operations to define output and use a region value as input.
+Because of the bijectivity requirement of $\varphi_O$ on children of Definition 3.2, these parent-child relations behave, in fact, like linear values---and hence satisfy the linearity assumption we have imposed.

-However, by treating them as such, we have further weakened the constraints on pattern embeddings as we do not enforce that boundary values must be in the same regions, nor that parent-child relations cannot be boundary values.
+However, by treating them as such, we have further weakened the constraints on pattern embeddings.
+We do not enforce that boundary values must be in the same regions or that parent-child relations cannot be boundary values.
 Similarly to convexity, we defer checking these properties to a post-processing step.

 #### Further (harmless) assumptions

-We will further simplify the problem by making choices of presentation that do not imply any loss of generality.
+We will further simplify the problem by making presentation choices that do not imply any loss of generality.
 First of all, we assume that all patterns have the same width $w$ and depth $d$, are connected graphs and have at least 2 operations.
 These conditions can always be fulfilled by adding "dummy" operations if necessary.
 Embeddings of disconnected patterns can be computed one connected component at a time.

 We will further assume that all operations are on at most two linear paths (and thus in particular, have at most 4 endpoints).
 Operations on $\Delta > 2$ linear paths can always be broken up into a composition of $\Delta-1$ operations, each on two linear paths as follows: